-- She'll keep both feet on perch
+- They’ll keep both of their feet on their perch

-- Her feathers will be fluffed up
+- Their feathers will be fluffed up

-- And she won't be eating
+- And they won’t be eating

-She may also exhibit other more familiar signs such as wheezing and sneezing.
+They may also exhibit other more familiar signs such as wheezing and sneezing.

 Your vet won’t mind if it is a false alarm.
 Early intervention is truly important for parrots’ ailments since they will often hide symptoms.

-Why do parrots drop their wings?
+Why do parrots droop their wings?

 It can also indicate mating behaviour, which is discussed further in this article.